Pylyr/LLMProj/README.md

 -  Wikipedia API Lookup → Fills in missing background knowledge.

 2️.
-Improving WikiTableText with Sentence Ranking and Contrastive Filtering
+Improving WikiTableText with Sentence Ranking, Contrastive Filtering, and GNN-based Attribute Selection.

 *Problem*:
 WikiTableText contains many sentences that do not contribute to table generation.
 Duplicate or similar sentences increase noise in the dataset.
+Include irrelevant attributes that do not align well with the text.

 *Solution*:
 -   Ranking Sentences by Importance → Prioritizes relevant sentences.
 -  Contrastive Filtering → Removes redundant or near-duplicate sentences.
+-  GNN-based Attribute Selection → Enhances table accuracy by identifying which attributes should be included in the final structured representation.

 3️.
 Adding New Datasets & Expanding Domain Coverage